 On December 14, 1979, Diamond was released from prison on parole.

-The tests excluded Diamond and he was notified of the results.
+When the tests excluded Diamond, he was notified of the results.
 A re-investigation of the case was difficult because most of the court files had been lost or destroyed.
 The victim in the July 1976 attack was dead—she had been murdered in 1996 in Florida.
 Her husband could not be located.

 In 2012, Diamond reached out to the Mid-Atlantic Innocence Project, which joined with the Institute for Innocence at the University of Richmond Law School to file a petition with the Virginia Supreme Court seeking a writ of actual innocence.
 The Attorney General for the Commonwealth of Virginia joined in the petition.

 On March 11, 2013, the Virginia Supreme Court granted a writ of actual innocence.
 The DNA profile from the crime was submitted to the Virginia Department of Forensic Science DNA database, but no match was obtained.
 The DNA profile was expected to be submitted to the FBI DNA database at a future date.